Key takeaways

 When you welcome a child into your home, you’ve probably already considered the short-term and long-term essentials, like baby gear and childcare arrangements.
 But there’s another critically important aspect to expanding your family: financial planning.

-The U.S. Department of Agriculture estimates that raising a child born in 2015 from birth through high school will cost $233,610 – approximately $12,980 a year1 – for a middle-income, two-parent household.
-Adjusted for inflation, the cost of raising a child born in 2022 is estimated to be $288,094 from birth to age 17.2 Housing, food, and childcare costs are typically the largest expenses initially, with higher education added as another major expense in the future.
+In 2017, the U.S. Department of Agriculture estimated that raising a child born in 2015 from birth through high school would cost $233,610 for a middle-income, two-parent household.1 In 2022, adjusting for higher inflation, the Brookings Institution estimated the cost to be closer to $310,605 from birth to age 17.2 Housing, food, and childcare costs are typically the largest expenses initially, with higher education added as another major expense in the future.

 How to financially prepare for a baby